1905 Pioneer Avenue, Pittsburgh,

 new assignment as the tenth paster of Our Lady of Loreto Roman Catholic Church

 during a Mass in April 2013 celebrated with Bishop David Zubik.
-He is currently
+In September 2015,

-the Pastor of three distinct churches, all within close proximity to each
+currently the Pastor of four distinct churches, all within close proximity of

 The congregations of Saint Catherine of

 Sienna, and now Our Lady of Loreto and St. Pius X, here in Brookline, are

 fortunate to have such a fine man leading the way through these difficult and